timjackson/wadf/README.md

 - PEAR Installer, SVN and Git integration for dependency management
 - Webserver configuration management
  - includes ability to manage a local, user-controlled "micro" webserver for development on a local workstation
-- PHP-aware; supports both mod_php and CGI PHP installations
+- PHP-aware; supports both mod_php, PHP-FPM and CGI PHP installations

 Principles
 ----------